The Frangipani Flower in Perfumery: The Unique Scent of Tropical Sun and Escape

 I’ve always loved working with exotic and solar notes in my creations—like I did for Guerlain perfumes such as Terracotta, Mimosa Tiaré, or L’Instant.
 The frangipani flower has a remarkably complex scent, but its fragrance fades quickly after picking.

-The frangipani (Plumeria) is a flowering shrub native to Central America (Caribbean, Mexico, Venezuela), now common across Asia and tropical climates.
-In its natural habitat, it can grow up to eight meters tall.
-Its blooms—with yellow centers and petals in white, pink, or yellow—release a mesmerizing scent, especially at night.
+The frangipani (Plumeria) is a flowering shrub native to Central America, now common across Asia and tropical climates.
+Its blooms release a mesmerizing scent, especially at night.
 Note: the sap is toxic.

 In Laos, the dok champa is the national flower.
-Across Asia, the frangipani is seen as a tree of eternal life.
-In Polynesia, it’s linked to spirits.
-In India and Bali, it’s known as the “temple flower,” used as offerings in Hindu and Buddhist rituals.
+The frangipani is seen as a tree of eternal life and is known as the “temple flower” in India and Bali, used as offerings.
 Its white petals symbolize the purity of the soul.

 In the Pacific Islands, women wear it behind the ear—on the right if seeking love, on the left if taken.
 Like tuberose, jasmine, or tiare flowers, it’s used to weave floral crowns and necklaces.

-Frangipani has a powerful presence and is often combined with solar flowers and white blossoms like tuberose, magnolia, gardenia, and tiare.
+Frangipani is often combined with solar flowers and white blossoms like tuberose, magnolia, and tiare.
 It usually appears in heart notes, but can be perceived as early as the top notes.

 Its complex scent contains molecules also found in benzoin, mimosa, cassia, orange blossom, lavender, geranium, and rose.

 The Latin name Plumeria honors botanist Charles Plumier.
-The French word “frangipani” may come from Muzio Frangipani, an Italian marquis who created an almond-scented perfume for gloves.
-His descendant, Pompeo Frangipani, developed the famous frangipane glove treatment in the 17th century.
+The French term “frangipani” may come from Muzio Frangipani, an Italian marquis who created an almond-scented glove treatment (frangipane) in the 17th century.
+The name became associated with the flower due to their shared almond-like facet.

 • Known for its calming and soothing effects.